 (Updated June 8, 2020)

-You can now have your website’s URL appear every time a quiz taker shares their quiz results.
+You can now have your website’s URL appear every time a quiz taker shares a quiz on Facebook.

 - Edit your quiz